GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-05-27-maven-sheet.md

 ### Parent

 The parent's packaging value must be 'pom' if you declare a parent.
 All values of parent pom are inherited, except for artifactId, name, prerequisites and profiles.
 There is a super POM from which every pom inherits.
 To see how the super pom affects your pom, make your own pom and use 'mvn help:effective-pom'.
+It will show even things that are not in the super POM but do their work by default anyway.

 An effective use of parent pom is centralized uniform version resolution.
 Create a dependencyManagement section in the parent and declare versions of dependencies.
 In the child poms you still have to declare the dependency but you can omit version number.
 Always check the dependency tree to avoid unwanted effects. ```<relativePath>``` is optional.
 Tells where to search for the parent pom.
 If not provided, will search in the local and remote repositories.

 ```
 	<parent>